 Waste less - share more!

-Boroondara Hard Rubbish Rehome (BHRR) supports people to share pre-loved items, rethink the need to buy new and nurture community connections.
+Boroondara Hard Rubbish Rehome (BHRR) supports people to share pre-loved items, rethink the need to buy new and nurture local community connections.
 It's free and simple!

 triple-cards